• Frog Pond Warm Springs is fed from the Atlanta Hot Springs overflow

 Things to Do near Frog Pond Warm Springs

-You can explore the old mining town of Atlanta with historic cabins, mining relics, and 1860s schoolhouse.
+You can explore the old mining town of Atlanta, featuring historic cabins, mining relics, and 1860s schoolhouse.

-Trails like Graylock Mountain, Buck Creek, and Powerplant lead through pine forests and along the Middle Fork of the Boise River with quiet, scenic views.
+Trails like Graylock Mountain, Buck Creek, and Powerplant lead through pine forests and along the Middle Fork of the Boise River, offering quiet and scenic views.

 Mountain bikers and photographers will enjoy the dramatic Sawtooth landscape.
-In winter, this is the place for snowmobiling and cross-country skiing.
+And in winter, the Atlanta area is the ultimate place for snowmobiling and cross-country skiing.

 Frog Pond Warm Springs Camping and Lodging

-Near Frog Pond Warm Springs, you can camp at Power Plant and Riverside Campgrounds.
+Near Frog Pond Warm Springs, you can camp at the Power Plant and Riverside Campgrounds.
 Both are in the Boise National Forest.
-Neither campground has running water or electrical hookups, so bring your own supplies.
+Neither campground has running water or electrical hookups; therefore, please bring your own supplies.

-Power Plant has forested sites with picnic tables, fire rings, and river access.
-It is suitable for tents or small RVs.
-Typically open from May through September, on a first-come, first-served basis.
+The Power Plant Campground has forested sites with picnic tables, fire rings, and river access.
+It is suitable for tents or small RVs and typically operates from May through September, on a first-come, first-served basis.

-If you are looking for a more comfortable accomodations, Lowman or Idaho City are about 30 miles away.
+If you are looking for more comfortable accommodation, consider Lowman or Idaho City.
+Both offer plenty of options.

 Frog Pond Warm Springs | Facts